triestpa/You-Should-Learn-Regex/README.md

 - `\d{2}` - Two digits, same as `[0-9]{2}`
 - `\b` - Word boundary

-> Note that `\b` differs from `\s`, the code for a whitespace character.  `\b` searches for a place where a word character is not followed or preceded by another word-character, so it is searching for the *absence* of a word character, whereas `\s` is searching explicitly for a space character.  `\b` is especially appropriate for cases where we want to match a specific sequence/word, but not the whitespace before or after it.
+> Note that `\b` differs from `\s`, the code for a whitespace character.  `\b` searches for a place where a word character is not followed or preceded by another word-character, so **it is searching for the absence of a word character**, whereas `\s` is searching explicitly for a space character.  `\b` is especially appropriate for cases where we want to match a specific sequence/word, but not the whitespace before or after it.

 #### Real-World Example - Count Year Occurrences